Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use CloudTrail backed up to IAM S3 and Glacier.
 - [ ] Use IAM Config Timeline forensics.

 ### A company is developing a highly resilient application to be hosted on multiple Amazon EC2 instances.
-The application will store highly sensitive user data in Amazon RDS tables The application must • Include migration to a different IAM Region in the application disaster recovery plan. • Provide a full audit trail of encryption key administration events • Allow only company administrators to administer keys. • Protect data at rest using application layer encryption A Security Engineer is evaluating options for encryption key management Why should the Security Engineer choose IAM CloudHSM over IAM KMS for encryption key management in this situation?
+The application will store highly sensitive user data in Amazon RDS tables The application must.
+Include migration to a different IAM Region in the application disaster recovery plan.
+Provide a full audit trail of encryption key administration events.
+Allow only company administrators to administer keys.
+Protect data at rest using application layer encryption A Security Engineer is evaluating options for encryption key management Why should the Security Engineer choose IAM CloudHSM over IAM KMS for encryption key management in this situation?

 - [ ] The key administration event logging generated by CloudHSM is significantly more extensive than IAM KMS.
 - [x] CloudHSM ensures that only company support staff can administer encryption keys, whereas IAM KMS allows IAM staff to administer keys